 Telstra

-Anyone affected by fires, including people who have lost their houses, can register for a Telstra assistance package.
+Anyone affected by floods, including people who have lost their houses, can register for a Telstra assistance package.

 Phone 13 22 03